datahangar/sfunnel/docs/rules.md

 # Funneling rules

-Rules have the following format:
+Rules follow this format:

 ```
 <list of match conditions> actions <list of actions>
 ```

-Rules are processed top to bottom, in the strict order they are defined.
-Total ordering is therefore guaranteed.
-Mind the [limits](#scalability) in the number of rules.
+Rules are processed sequentially from top to bottom, in the exact order they are defined.
+This ensures a strict total ordering of rule execution.
+Mind the [limits](#scalability) regarding the number of rules.

 ## Syntax
 ### Match conditions